jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 (of course, whenever real solutions exist and $$a \neq 0 $$)

 The study of polynomials often stops here, for most people.
-In my undergraduate studies (in math), I don't remember giving polynomials much thought except when it came to abstract algebra (like Galois theory), or finding approximate roots to high degree polynomials (when a numerical approximation was sufficient, - hello Euler method !).
+In my undergraduate studies (in math), I don't remember giving polynomials much thought except when it came to abstract algebra (like Galois theory), or finding approximate roots to high degree polynomials (when a numerical approximation was sufficient, - hello Euler methods).

 Studying polynomials outside the realms of abstract algebra or numerical approximation methods seemed like an unpopular opinion for a very long time.
 After all, why would anyone bother with the study of polynomials when many models in physics or biology use more sophisticated weapons, and when numerical methods allow us to compute whatever we want with arbitrary precision.